c-ash-dev/vuejs-work-order-test/README.md

 # vuejs-work-order-test

-This is a vuejs test project that I'm experimenting with to build out a work order data dashboard for preventative maintenance in manufacturing facilities.
+This is a Vue.js test project - The idea is to build out a work order data dashboard for preventative maintenance in manufacturing facilities.